EICHHORNIA CRASSIPES (Mart.) Solms

 - is "state-listed" in Arizona, Florida, Puerto Rico and South Carolina

-- is on the Florida Prohibited Plants list, Florida Department of Environmental
+- is on the Florida Prohibited Plants list, Florida Department of Environmental Protection:

 - is on the Florida Exotic Pest Plant Council list: Category I - "plants invading and disrupting native plant communities in Florida"